 Continuing Education Information

-Specialists in obstetrics and gynecology receive some of the most extensive medical training among all doctors.
-After earning a bachelor's degree, students interested in careers as OBGYNs must complete four years of medical school and 3-year residency programs.
-They must then complete an internship, which can last several years, in obstetrics and gynecology.
-After completing mandatory academic education, physicians are required to pass state and professional licensing examinations.
+Obstetrics and gynecology specialists receive some of the most extensive medical training among all doctors.
+After earning a bachelor's degree, students must complete 4 years of medical school and 3-year residency programs, culminating to an internship, which can last several years.
+State examinations must be passed for licensure.